 8. The IMS AS instructs MF to reserve media resources for multiplexed data channel streams and other media resources based on instructions from DCSF.

 9-12.
 The session continues after the media resource is reserved successfully.
+The Originating IMS AS can check the Stream ID related to the local and remote bootstrap data channels.
+If the local and remote bootstrap data channel related Stream ID are the same, the IMS AS may need to generate each SDP offer for local and remote bootstrap data channel.
 The SDP offer in the INVITE request may also be multiplexed if needed.

 13-16.
 The terminating network responds and the session is established successfully.